Scoring Rules and Formula

 | 1 point | 0,5 points | 0 points | 0 points |

-Example 2: two or more correct answers
+Example 2: multiple correct alternatives

-Exercise score: 1 point.
+Exercise score: 1 point

-- Each correct alternative adds 0.5 points.
+- Each correct alternative adds 0.5 points

-- Each incorrect alternative subtracts 0.5 points.
+- Each incorrect alternative subtracts 0.5 points

-- If selections would drop below 0, the score is set to 0.
+0.5 + 0.5 − 0.5 = 0.5 points - If the result drops below 0, the score is set to 0

 Example 2a